 7.2 What Is the Optimal Blood Sugar Level for Fat Burning?

 You are constantly burning a combination of fat and glucose.
 We tend to burn more glucose when doing an intense activity and more fat during rest or lower-intensity activities.
-But if you have a lot of glucose in your system, you won’t be burning as much fat because your body must burn through the glucose first because of oxidative priority.
+But if you have a lot of glucose in your system, you won’t burn as much fat because your body must burn through the glucose first because of oxidative priority.

 As you wait until your glucose drops below your Personalised Trigger before you eat, you will ensure that you burn more fat at the end of each fasting period.